-TSBC anticipates that ultimately, end users and retailers as well as processors will request that the SML OTRs be regulated to level the playing field for OTR tire consumers, and to secure the volumes necessary to allow economies of scale for processing.
+Over the last 12 months, TSBC has received indications from both retailers and processors that the SML OTRs should be regulated to level the playing field for OTR tire consumers, and to secure the volumes necessary to allow economies of scale for processing.

-Prior to any formal consultation with industry on regulating these tire types, TSBC needs a better understanding of the costs associated with collecting and processing SML OTRs, now and in the future.
+TSBC has already spoken with Ministry of Environment staff to understand more about the process of regulating these tires.
+TSBC understands and appreciates the key to adding these tires to the BC Recycling Regulation is consultation with all affected stakeholders, with initial support to pursue regulation from the retailers that supply these tires into the marketplace and the industries that use them.
+However, prior to any formal consultation with industry on regulating these tire types, TSBC needs to better understand the costs associated with collecting and processing SML OTRs, now and in the future.
 Currently TSBC is working with industry to gather this information.
-In addition, TSBC spoke with Ministry of Environment staff to understand more about the process of regulating these tires.
-TSBC understands and appreciates the key to adding these tires to the BC Recycling Regulation is consultation with all affected stakeholders, with initial support to pursue regulation from the retailers that supply these tires into the marketplace and the industries that use them.

-Initial research shows that currently, a significant number of non-program SML OTRs are being sheared and transported to landfill in Washington State by Western Rubber Products (Western).
-Additional research was done through the 2014 Ambassador Program and is continuing as part of the 2015 Program.
-TSBC canvassed retailers to learn more about the number of retailers that sell these tires, the current method of disposal and costs, and if the costs are passed on to the end user or absorbed by the retailer.
+Initial research shows that today, a significant number of non-program SML OTRs are being sheared and transported to landfill in Washington State by Western Rubber Products (Western).
+Additional research was done through the Ambassador Program and is continuing as part of the 2016 Program.
+TSBC canvassed retailers to learn more about the number of retailers that sell these tires, the current method of disposal and costs, whether the costs are passed on to the end user or absorbed by the retailer, and the appetite for a regulated program.
 The results indicate that most of these tires are being directed to Western and that there is no consistency as to which party is paying the cost, i.e., the retailer or the end user.
+Survey results to date indicate strong support for a regulated program.

-From a processing perspective, Western has completed Phase 1 and 2 of its plant upgrade with a significant investment in equipment and technology to create cost and processing efficiencies.
-Phase 3 will be complete by June 2016.
+From a processing perspective, Western has completed Phases 1 and 2 of its plant upgrade with a significant investment in equipment and technology to create cost and processing efficiencies.
+Phase 3 will be complete by August 2016.
 The new equipment will allow Western to process the majority of the current volume of non-program SML OTRs.